Tyler Bennett

-Tyler Bennett (born June 27, 1992) is an American Paralympic footballer from Akron, Ohio who won a silver medal in 2010 at the 2010 FIBA Americas Championship and gold medal at the 2016 Summer Paralympics.
-He used to attend University of Akron and as of 2017 he began attending Clemson University where he joined its soccer program.
+Tyler Bennett (born June 27, 1992) is an American Paralympic footballer from Akron, Ohio who won a silver medal in 2010 at the 2010 CPISRA Football 7-a-side American Cup.
+He also competed at the 2016 Summer Paralympics.
+He used to attend University of Akron and as of 2017 he began attending Clemson University where he joined a soccer residency program for Paralympic athletes.